Headquarters and Headquarters Battery, 10th Mountain Division (LI) Artillery Change of Command Ceremony

 |Downloads:

-This work, Headquarters and Headquarters Battery, 10th Mountain Division (LI) Artillery Change of Command Ceremony [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Headquarters and Headquarters Battery, 10th Mountain Division (LI) Artillery Change of Command Ceremony, by PFC Abigail Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.